dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  If you dream the proper dreams, and share the myths with people, they will want to grow up to be like you.
+  Love and work are the cornerstones of our humanness.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1119 days)
+## 🌟 Experiences (1120 days)

 ### 🧮 Programming languages